 The compression molding process offers several advantages and disadvantages that manufacturers should consider when determining whether this method is suitable for their production needs.

-Advantages of Compression Molding Process
+Advantages of the Compression Molding Process

 Lower Tooling Costs Compared to Injection Molding